-- The Indigenous Council, the Aboriginal Caucus, and the working groups for Indigenous Council
+- The Indigenous Council, the Indigenous Caucus, and the working groups for Indigenous Council

 - The TRC (Truth and Reconciliation Commission) Roundtable and the working groups for the TRC Roundtable

 - Ad hoc committees

 The Indigenous Council at Queen’s University was established in 1992 to ensure that for generations hereafter Indigenous Peoples will have access to higher education at the university, and that the institution will be responsive to the broader needs of Indigenous Peoples.

 The Indigenous Caucus at Queen’s University is a sub-committee of the Indigenous Council.
 The Caucus meets prior to Council meetings and the membership consists of all Indigenous members of Council.
 Caucus meets prior to the Council meetings to raise any issues or new items discuss to the Community Co-Chair, who then raises these issues with Council during the Council meetings.